yiemwa123/starter-hugo-academic/content/project/DREU Summer Research/index.md

 ---
 title: Using Information Retrieval and Machine Learning to Inspire Curiosity Driven Learning For Children
-summary: Working on part of an app that can play "I Spy" games with children
+summary: Worked on part of an app that can play "I Spy" games with children
 tags:
 - Research
 date: "2021-06-07"

 # Optional external URL for project (replaces project detail page).
-external_link: "uploads/finalreport.pdf"
+external_link: ""

 # image:
 #   caption: Photo by rawpixel on Unsplash